stnolting/neorv32/README.md

 ### Dowload the NEORV32 Project

 Get the sources of the NEORV32 Processor project.
-You can either download a [release](https://github.com/stnolting/neorv32/releases) or get the most recent version of this project as [`*.zip` file](https://github.com/stnolting/neorv32/archive/master.zip) or using `git clone` (suggested for easy project updates via `git pull`):
+The simplest way is using `git clone` (suggested for easy project updates via `git pull`):

     $ git clone https://github.com/stnolting/neorv32.git

-Create a new project with your FPGA design tool of choice and add all the `*.vhd` files from the [`rtl/core`](https://github.com/stnolting/neorv32/blob/master/rtl) folder to this project.
-Make sure to add them to a **new library** called `neorv32`.
+Alternatively, you can either download a specific [release](https://github.com/stnolting/neorv32/releases) or get the most recent version of this project as [`*.zip` file](https://github.com/stnolting/neorv32/archive/master.zip).

 ### Create a new Hardware Project

+Create a new project with your FPGA design tool of choice.
+Add all the `*.vhd` files from the [`rtl/core`](https://github.com/stnolting/neorv32/blob/master/rtl) folder to this project.
+Make sure to add these files to a **new design library** called `neorv32`.

 You can either instantiate the [processor's top entity](https://github.com/stnolting/neorv32#top-entity) in your own project or you can use a simple [test setup](https://github.com/stnolting/neorv32/blob/master/rtl/top_templates/neorv32_test_setup.vhd) (from the project's
 [`rtl/top_templates`](https://github.com/stnolting/neorv32/blob/master/rtl/top_templates) folder) as top entity.

 This test setup instantiates the processor and implements most of the peripherals and some ISA extensions.
-Only the UART, clock, reset and some GPIO output sginals are propagated (basically, its a FPGA "hello world" example):
+Only the UART lines, clock, reset and some GPIO output sginals are propagated as actual entity signals.
+Basically, its a FPGA "hello world" example:

 ```vhdl
   entity neorv32_test_setup is